Elementary excitations in an integrable twisted J1-J2 spin chain in the thermodynamic limit: Introduction

 In this paper, we study an integrable $J_1-J_2$ spin chain which includes the nearest-neighbor (NN), next-nearest-neighbor (NNN) and chiral three-spin interactions.
 The boundary condition is the antiperiodic one.
 The twisted boundaries break the $U(1)$ symmetry of the system.
-After the boundary reflecting, the spins of quasi-particles are not conserved.
+After the boundary reflection, the spins of quasi-particles are not conserved.
 Based on the algebraic analysis, we obtain the energy spectrum of the system and the homogeneous BAEs.
-From the numerical calculation and singularity analysis of BAEs, we obtain the distributions of solutions in the thermodynamic limit.
+From the numerical calculation and singularity analysis of BAEs, we get the distributions of solutions in the thermodynamic limit.
 Then we compute the ground state energy and elementary excitations.
 We also find the nearly degenerate states in the ferromagnetic regime and the quantum phase transition in the antiferromagnetic regime.

 The paper is organized as follows.
 The next section serves as an introduction to the antiperiodic $J_1-J_2$ spin chain and the explanation of its integrability.
 In section 3, we give the eigenvalues spectrum.
 In section 4, combined with the inhomogeneous $T-Q$ relation, we analyse the zero root patterns of the eigenvalue of the transfer matrix.
-In section 5, we study the nearly degenerate states.
-In section 6, we calculate the ground state energy and low-lying excitations in the thermodynamic limit focusing on the regime of real $\eta$.
-In section 7, we give the exact physical properties in the regime of $\eta\in \mathbb{R}+i\pi$.
+We study the nearly degenerate states in section 5.
+Then, we calculate the ground state energy and low-lying excitations in the thermodynamic limit focusing on the regime of real in section 6.
+In section 7, the exact physical properties are discussed in the regime of $\eta\in \mathbb{R}+i\pi$.
 Concluding remarks and discussions are given in section 8.